 On June 16, 2020, the Company entered into a Fifth Amendment (the "Fifth Amendment") to the Note Purchase Agreement.
-Under the Fifth Amendment, the Parties agreed to amend Section 6.21 of the Note Purchase Agreement to increase the Section 382 Ownership Shift (as defined therein) threshold to not exceed 42.0% until April 1, 2021, and 40% thereafter.
+Under the Fifth Amendment, the parties agreed to amend the Note Purchase Agreement to increase the Section 382 Ownership Shift (as defined therein) threshold to not exceed 42.0% until April 1, 2021, and 40% thereafter.
 All other provisions, terms and conditions of the Note Purchase Agreement remain in effect.